-If you purchase drugs outside the U.S. (including Canada and Mexico) for any reason, the following rules apply:
+If you purchase drugs outside the U.S. for any reason, the following rules apply:

 - If the drug is available only by prescription in the U.S. but does not require one outside the U.S., the drug is covered only if prescribed by a provider practicing within his/her scope of practice.

 - If you get a drug that is approved for use in another country but not in the U.S., the plan will not cover it.

 - If you get a drug that is available over-the-counter in the U.S., the plan will not cover the drug, even if you have a prescription from a provider prescribing within his/her scope of practice.
 The plan does not cover over-the-counter drugs except for certain preventive medicines as required by the Accountable Care Act.
 These drugs are indicated with a “PV” in the UMP Preferred Drug List.

 - If you get a drug that is designated as not covered in the UMP Preferred Drug List, the plan will not cover the drug.

 Learn how to submit a claim for a prescription drugs.
-All necessary information must be included on the prescription drug claim form and translated into English, with drugs and dosage documented.
+All necessary information must be included on the prescription drug claim form with drugs and dosage documented.
 Regence works with the BlueCard (Global Core) Service Center to translate claims, services, and account for currency differences on all claims submitted by you or your provider.